Skin Biopsy

 A skin biopsy procedure involves the removal of a skin lesion for analysis and diagnosis.
 A doctor can excise the skin using a number of techniques, including punch biopsy, shave biopsy and excisional biopsy.
 Skin cancer biopsy is one of the primary methods used to diagnose skin cancer.

-How Does a Biopsy Work?
+How Does a Skin Biopsy Work?

-A biopsy works by taking a small sample of tissue from a suspect area in the body so that it can be tested under lab conditions for certain diseases and disorders.
+A skin biopsy works by taking a small sample of tissue from a suspect area in the body so that it can be tested under lab conditions for certain diseases and disorders.
 Biopsies can take several forms.
 Some biopsies involve excising a small sample of tissue from the skin using a circular blade.
 A needle biopsy involves the insertion of a needle into suspicious tissue to pull a sample from within an expression, cyst or tumor.
 There are also a number of biopsies that use CT scan and ultrasound techniques to assess an affected area.
 What biopsy will be used depends on the area of the body affected as well as the disease or disorder that is suspected.

 Conditions Diagnosed by a Biopsy